Dashboard & Settings

 New Grow

-The New Grow button is located in the dashboard footer.
-Tapping it:
+The New Grow link is located in the dashboard footer.
+Clicking it shows a confirmation dialog, and once confirmed, performs the following actions:

 - Resets the flush count to zero.

-- Opens the Setup Wizard so you can choose a strain and configure the new grow.
+- Re-opens the Setup Wizard so you can choose a strain and starting phase for the new grow.

 Reset WiFi